Endowed Professorships and Lecture Series

 estate of Miss Eeraerts, a non-traditional student who graduated in

-Milner Professor of Education:
+Milner Director of the Center for Global Education:

 Milner Charitable Trust.
 The trustees of the Milner Trust, Belle

 Turner Lynch, class of 1961, Virginia Turner Rezetko, and Vera

 Turner Wells, created the professorship in honor of their aunt, Vera

 A. Milner.
 The holder of the professorship is the director of the Center for Global Education within the Atlanta Laboratory for Learning (A_LAB).

 Manning M. Pattillo Jr. Professor of Liberal Arts:

 This professorship was established in 1991 through the

 generosity of Miriam H. and John A. Conant and the John H. and